kauercurtis/sudoku-solver/README.md

 Contradiction: Something that doesn't follow the rules of a sudoku puzzle.

 constantValue: A given Value from the sudoku puzzle.
 During algorithmic runtime, represented as constantValue + 10.

-# Development Updates

--8/5/2023-
-Input and output of data is implemented and works.
-Algorithm and helper functions are implemented and works.
-Algorithm successfully solves Sudoku problems.

--8/16/2023
-Added and implemented rest of keypad buttons with Functionality.
-Created and applied a coherent/responsive styling.
-Changed constant to constantValue in naming schema.
-Added a little dictionary for key definitions used throughout code.

--9/5/2023
-Added appropriate instructions to id="text".